DnaX/PortIO/README.md

 PortIO
 ======

 PortIO is a simple program that allows you to drive hardware connected to the PC parallel port for educational purposes.
-The graphical interface is divided into four parts with different functions.
 Unfortunately GUI and most of the code it's writte in Italian language.

 I'm sorry in advance for the ugly coding style, it's an old high school project.

+**NOTE: No further development of this project is planned.**

 RAW output
 ----------